Industrial Engineering, BSE

 Design and Manufacturing

 Many graduates find careers in manufacturing industries that include the use of computer-aided design and manufacturing, virtual and physical prototyping, 3D design, design and simulation of manufacturing processes, and manufacturing systems.
-They find employment in diverse industries, including the supplier manufacturing industry (e.g., John Deere, Caterpillar, Rockwell Collins, Raytheon, Boeing), health care (e.g., Johnson & Johnson, Zimmer), software, and the information industry (e.g., Pro/Engineer, CATIA, SolidWorks, AutoCAD).
+They find employment in diverse industries, including the supplier manufacturing industry (e.g., John Deere, Caterpillar, Collins Aerospace, Raytheon, Boeing), health care (e.g., Johnson & Johnson, Zimmer), software, and the information industry (e.g., Pro/Engineer, CATIA, SolidWorks, AutoCAD).

 Entrepreneurship

 Entrepreneurship allows engineering students to explore venture capital, marketability of products, and technology transfer.
-They gain exposure to understanding sound business practice, acquire team-building skills in both small and large companies, understand the entrepreneurial approach to acquiring and managing resources, learn how to create a business plan, and obtain valuable contacts and networking opportunities with businesses and industries.
+They gain exposure to understanding sound business practices, acquire team-building skills in both small and large companies, understand the entrepreneurial approach to acquiring and managing resources, learn how to create a business plan, and obtain valuable contacts and networking opportunities with businesses and industries.

 Human Factors and Ergonomics

 The human factors and ergonomics focus area represents an increasingly important engineering specialty.
 The dramatic increase in netcentric computer technology makes system performance increasingly dependent on the match between system characteristics and human capabilities.
-Graduates find employment in diverse industries that include health care (e.g., GE, Medtronics, Guidant), original equipment manufacturer (OEM) and supplier manufacturing industry (e.g., Rockwell Collins, Boeing, John Deere, Caterpillar), computer systems (e.g., Microsoft, Intel, IBM), the government (e.g., NHTSA, NTSB, NASA, the Department of Defense), and consulting (e.g., Accenture, Battelle).
+Graduates find employment in diverse industries that include health care (e.g., GE, Medtronics, Guidant), original equipment manufacturer (OEM) and supplier manufacturing industry (e.g., Collins Aerospace, Boeing, John Deere, Caterpillar), computer systems (e.g., Microsoft, Intel, IBM), the government (e.g., NHTSA, NTSB, NASA, the Department of Defense), and consulting (e.g., Accenture, Battelle).
 Human factors considers cognitive characteristics, and ergonomics considers physical characteristics.
 This focus area provides advanced education in psychology, systems, statistics, and biomechanics.

 Management

 Industrial engineers are often assigned managerial tasks, project management, and financial assessments as they relate to project budgets, cost calculations, and optimization criteria.
-This focus area prepares students for a career in business management.
+This focus area prepares students for a career in engineering and business management.

 Tailored